usaid-cs/yesterday-i-learned/random.md

 1. [Britain ruined Iran.](https://np.reddit.com/r/todayilearned/comments/4y8615/til_that_in_the_late_1960s_the_shah_of_iran_sent/d6mg7z3) It stirred civil unrest while Iran was attempting to end slavery by the British oil industry.
 1. [Yeast attracts fruit flies on purpose](http://www.wired.com/2014/10/beer-yeast-attracts-fruit-flies/) to allow them to propagate to places more readily.
 Fruit flies then eat yeast for protein.
 So yes, fruit flies can survive in beer.
 1. Newly-sheared wool contains a lot of [lanolin](https://en.wikipedia.org/wiki/Lanolin), a grease which is apparently valuable in making beauty products.
 Other [colours](https://en.wikipedia.org/wiki/Wool#/media/File:CSIRO_ScienceImage_11160_Siroscour.jpg) are mostly caused by dead skin.
-1. understandably, [Easy Anglia](https://en.wikipedia.org/wiki/East_Anglia) is Eastern England.
+1. Understandably, [Easy Anglia](https://en.wikipedia.org/wiki/East_Anglia) is Eastern England.
 Before that, it wasn't immediately obvious that England had such a circular, cancerous bulge on the side.
 1. After five years of service, [i7-2630QM is only 33% worse than i7-6700HQ](http://cpuboss.com/cpus/Intel-Core-i7-6700HQ-vs-Intel-Core-i7-2630QM), with the same TDP, strangely.
 1. Only one of the four ghostbusters wore gloves.
 1. "USS" in Star Trek was United *Space* Ship.